Kurt Singer (musicologist): Life

 Born in Kościerzyna, Singer, son of a rabbi, spent his youth in Koblenz.
 After graduating from high school he studied medicine, psychology and musicology.
-In 1908, he received his doctorate in medicine and initially worked as a neurologist at the Berlin Charité.
+A medical doctor, he had received his doctorate in medicine in 1908 and initially worked as a neurologist at the Berlin Charité.

 He earned an Iron Cross for his gallantry in World War I.

 Since 1910, he wrote music reviews.
-In 1913, he founded the Berliner Ärztechor, which he directed until the time of National Socialism.
+In 1913, he founded the Berliner Ärztechor, which he directed until the Nazi Germany era.
 In 1923, he became professor at the Staatliche Akademische Hochschule für Musik, where he could teach as well as do research.
 Three years later, his work Die Berufskrankheiten der Musiker was published.
 From 1923 to 1932, Singer was head of the medical advisory service at the Academy of Music and gave lectures on occupational diseases of musicians.
 From 1927 to 1931, he was temporarily deputy and then director of the Deutsche Oper Berlin At the Academy of Music, he was dismissed in Autumn 1932 because of alleged financial difficulties.
 When, after the Machtergreifung in 1933, numerous musicians of Jewish origin lost their jobs in accordance with the Law for the Restoration of the Professional Civil Service, he founded the "jüdischen Kulturbund".